European honey buzzard: Feeding

-It is a specialist feeder, living mainly on the larvae and nests of wasps and hornets, although it will take small mammals, reptiles, and birds.
-It is the only known predator of the invasive Asian hornet.
+The European honey buzzard is a specialist feeder, living mainly on the larvae and nests of wasps and hornets, although it takes small mammals, reptiles, and birds.
+It is the only known predator in Europe of the invasive Asian hornet.
 It spends large amounts of time on the forest floor excavating wasp nests.
 It is equipped with long toes and claws adapted to raking and digging, and scale-like feathering on its head, thought to be a defence against the stings of its prey.
 Honey buzzards are thought to have a chemical deterrent in their feathers that protects them from wasp attacks.

-In culture

-The honey buzzard was historically considered a winter delicacy in Europe, with 19th century texts stating it was frequently caught in winter and described as "fat and delicious eating".